pingcap/community/README.md

 ### Communication

 The [communicating.md](./communicating.md) file lists communication channels like chat, social medias, etc.

-For more specific topics, join
-[TiDB Community slack workspace](https://join.slack.com/t/tidbcommunity/shared_invite/enQtNzc0MzI4ODExMDc4LWYwYmIzMjZkYzJiNDUxMmZlN2FiMGJkZjAyMzQ5NGU0NGY0NzI3NTYwMjAyNGQ1N2I2ZjAxNzc1OGUwYWM0NzE) and discuss with others.
+For more specific topics, join [TiDB Internals developer discussion forum](https://internals.tidb.io) and post topics, or [TiDB Community slack workspace](https://join.slack.com/t/tidbcommunity/shared_invite/enQtNzc0MzI4ODExMDc4LWYwYmIzMjZkYzJiNDUxMmZlN2FiMGJkZjAyMzQ5NGU0NGY0NzI3NTYwMjAyNGQ1N2I2ZjAxNzc1OGUwYWM0NzE) and discuss with others.

 ### Governance

 TiDB has the following types of groups that are officially supported:

 * **Special Interest Groups (SIGs)** are persistent open groups that focus on a module of TiDB.
 SIGs must have open and transparent proceedings.
 The purpose of a SIG is to own and develop a module of TiDB.

   See [`special-interest-groups`](./special-interest-groups/README.md) for details and active SIGs.

 * **Working Groups (WGs)** are temporary groups that are formed to address issues that cross SIG boundaries.
 Working groups do not own any code or other long term artifacts.
 Working groups can report back and act through involved SIGs.

   See [`working-groups`](./working-groups/README.md) for details and active WGs.